Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 7. If approved or after a defined number of times without responses, with the account id associated with the program token, call vouch_recovery on the frame recovery pallet.

-#### Social Recovery
+### Social Recovery
-We don't include social recovery in the scope of this milestone as it is pretty straitfoward to do it with the current recovery pallet.
+The social recovery interface will simply allow the users to select friends to be included in the recovery creation.

 #### Finalize the recovery process with pallet recovery.